How to Use ClickUp: The Ultimate Guide

 This is exactly why you need to know about View Templates.

-Plus, you can build Views in to your Space, Folder, and List Templates.
-This will save you hours of hard work and headaches if you get your desired Views built in to your Templates.
-That way you don't have to go and set up every View from scratch!
+Plus, you can build Views into your Space, Folder, and List Templates.
+This will save you hours of hard work and headaches if you get your desired Views built into your Templates.
+That way you don’t have to go and set up every View from scratch!

 If you’re looking for a more thorough guide on Views, I recommend you read our article, “Everything You Need to Know About ClickUp Views”.